 Mapping the Results

 This Election Map Tells the REAL Story.
-(NOTE: We have taken the Liberty to correct the colors as noted by the map color legend -- prior to 1988, election maps used these colors until the Leftmedia decided red for Democrats might tip their hand.)
+(NOTE: We have taken the Liberty to correct the colors as noted by the map color legend -- prior to 1988, election maps used these colors until the Leftmedia changed to Blue for Democrats and Red for Republicans.
+Clearly, "red" is more applicable to the Socialist Democratic Party.)

 This county-by-county election map clearly reveals what state election maps don't, and what Obama and his Leftist cadres do NOT want you to know.